wp-plugins/leadin/readme.txt

 = Enhancements =
 - Improved readability on new lead notification emails
-- Confirmation email added for new subscribers to the LeadIn Subscribe Pop-up
+- Confirmation email added for new subscribers to the Leadin Subscribe Pop-up
 - Updated screenshots
 - Improved onboarding flow
 - Deleted unused and deprecated files